 Best Time to Visit Cefalù, Sicily

-During the summer months (June – August), the weather gets very hot, but there’s also a fun and lively atmosphere, making it a great time to visit and relax at the beach.
-Additionally, unlike eastern Taormina, which can be a bit too crowded during peak season, Cefalù remains a great location to visit.
+During the summer months (June – August), the weather is very hot, but it’s the best time for the beach.
+Unlike Eastern Taormina, which can be a bit too crowded during peak season, Cefalù is calmer year-round.

 By purchasing through our links, you support us at no additional cost.